att-circ-contrl/TriadDrive/aux-proxies/README.md

 * `dbc-zif-narrow` -- This represents a Diagnostic BioChip board mount plus attached ZIF-clips, intended for narrow-body (stock) drives.

-* `dbc-zif-wide` -- This represents a Diagnostic BioChip board mount plus attached ZIF-clips, intended for wide-body (long-reach) drives.

 * `hflex-narrow` -- This represents a "heavy flex" mount intended for narrow-body (stock) drives.

-* `hflex-wide` -- This represents a "heavy flex" mount intended for wide-body (long-reach) drives.
+* `hflex-wide` -- This represents a "heavy flex" mount intended for wide-body (Atlas) drives.

 Obstruction templates (representing space taken up by drive arms and by guide tube mounts):

+* `close-atlas` -- This represents a standard (two-level) foot used with the Atlas probe long-reach drives.

 * `close-short-1pc` -- This represents a low-profile foot for the "close-spaced short-reach" drive that uses a single clip to hold all three